-The Creative Process
+Beth’s Creative Process

 Inspired by New England scenery or my travels in Europe and Latin America, I take photographs to soak up a sense of the place.
 These reference photos help me remember what was exciting about the scene when I’m back in the studio, painting with bold storkes of vivid, expressionistic color.
 Works in progress sit on a ledge so I can analyze their progress.
-Framed paintings are displayed on the wall or protected inside the slots of the storage cabinet I designed.

 To Learn More …